February 8, 2007

 I see if frequently with web applications and it is often indication of trouble.
 Not only it means you may run out of MySQL connections quicker than you expected but it also frequently indicates serious problems in the application.
 If you do not use persistent connections and you have connection in Sleep stage for 600 seconds what could it be ?
 It may mean some of your pages take that long to generate (or might be the code simply gets into the tight loop and page never gets generated) it also could mean some of external Web Services are slow or not available and you’re not dealing with timeouts properly.
 Or may be you have several connections to MySQL server and right now running query which takes that long ?
 In any case it is something frequently worth looking at.

 First task is to find to which process the connection belongs.
 Using different user names for different application is a good practice however it will not tell you which of apache children is handling request in question.
-If you just want to fix it, ie by restarting apache it is enough but if you want to figure our why it is happening you need more info.
+If you just want to fix it, ie by restarting apache it is enough but if you want to figure out why it is happening you need more info.

-You my notice in the “Host” filed of SHOW PROCESSLIST output not only host but also port is specified, showing you something like
+You may notice in the “Host” filed of SHOW PROCESSLIST output not only host but also port is specified, showing you something like “192.168.1.70:58555” This port can be used to identify the process which owns connection in question:

 As you can see in this case we can find php-cgi is holding connection in question (this is lighttpd based system with fastcgi)